JimmyKenMerchant/RaspberryPi/sound_box/README.md

 * GPIO17 as Output of Synchronization Clock OUT of Sound Box

-* GPIO20 as Output of GATE Signal Synchronized with MIDI IN (On Note Off Event)
+* GPIO20 as Output of GATE Signal Synchronized with MIDI IN (Note On Event)

 * GPIO15 as Input of RXD0 (UART) for MIDI IN